 Unfortunately, along with these injuries, death isn't uncommon when it comes to New York hit and run accidents, especially when the victim was on a bike or walking and not inside another vehicle.
 The U.S. Department of Transportation states that one in every five fatalities involving a cyclist or pedestrian is due to a hit and run accident.

 Hit and run accidents can be very difficult to prosecute in court.
-Because the responsible party didn't stay to exchange information or even make sure you were okay, it can be nearly impossible to hold someone at fault for the accident.
+Because the responsible party didn't stay to exchange information or even make sure you were okay, it can be nearly impossible to hold someone at fault for the crash.
 That's why the steps you take immediately after can make a big difference in the compensation you receive.

 The first thing to do is check the area immediately for any possible witnesses.
 While you might not have noticed the license plate or make and model of the car that hit you, witnesses who were in a better state of mind and vantage point may have this information.
 Speak to them, get their contact information, and ask if you can use them as a witness.

-You'll need medical care after a hit and run accident, even if you feel as though it's not completely necessary at the time.
+You'll need medical care after a hit and run crash, even if you feel as though it's not completely necessary at the time.
 Be sure to record any injuries on your way to the hospital, and make sure any that are found while you're there are also properly documented.
 This might be the only evidence you have of the accident, so it's important to make sure it's all recorded.

-Penalties for a hit and run accident will vary depending on whether personal injury was sustained, or if it was only property damage.
+Penalties for a hit and run wreck will vary depending on whether personal injury was sustained, or if it was only property damage.
 Of course, the penalties for personal injury are going to be much more severe for the person that hit you – it could mean up to 4 years in prison and fines that cost thousands of dollars.
 For this reason, it's important that you record every injury or consequence you've suffered as a result of the hit and run.

 Hit and run accidents might make you feel alone, but let us reassure you that you're not.
 Here at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we want to help as best we can.